Gili Trawangan

 1.5-2.5 hours by fast boat from Bali

-The largest and liveliest of the three Gili islands, Gili Trawangan — affectionately known as Gili T — is legendary for its vibrant nightlife, stunning white-sand beaches, and a unique car-free lifestyle where horse-drawn carts and bicycles are the only way to get around.
+The largest and liveliest of the three Gili islands ('gili' means 'little island' in the local language — Lombok has about 30 of them, but these three are the most famous), Gili Trawangan — affectionately known as Gili T — is legendary for its vibrant nightlife, stunning white-sand beaches, and a unique car-free lifestyle where no motorized vehicles are allowed.
+The islands were uninhabited until about 200 years ago when fishermen from Lombok settled here; tourists only discovered them in the 1980s, and they've been a beloved hidden gem ever since.
+Getting around is by bicycle (rental ~€3/day) or horse-drawn cart — the island is only about 4 miles (6.5 km) around, so cycling the entire coastline makes for a perfect half-day activity.
+One continuous beach wraps around the whole island, with sea turtles visible at low tide when they come close to shore.
+Budget accommodation starts around €25/night for a nice cabin with pool, beach dinners go from about $5 for a main course, and a 5-hour snorkeling trip around all three Gili islands costs just $10/person including gear.
 By day, the island is a world-class diving and snorkeling destination with crystal-clear waters, abundant sea turtles, and colorful coral gardens just steps from the shore.
-As the sun sets, the west coast transforms into a buzzing strip of beach bars, live music, and fire dancers, earning Gili T its reputation as the party island of Indonesia.
-Despite the nightlife scene, the quieter north and east sides of the island offer peaceful stretches of sand and a more relaxed atmosphere.
+As the sun sets, the west coast transforms into a buzzing strip of beach bars, live music, and fire dancers, earning Gili T its well-deserved reputation as the party island of Indonesia.
+Despite the nightlife scene, the quieter north and east sides offer peaceful stretches of sand.

 Highlights